nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

    * 3a1.
 AB3 shows an error message indicating the validation failure and the correct format of the command.

       Use case resumes at step 2.
+*a.
+At any time, User chooses to cancel the addition.
+    *a1.
+CCBot requests to confirm cancellation
+    *a2.
+User confirms the cancellation
+    Use case ends.
 ---

 **Use case: Add Salary Range to a Contact**